 When an April day suggests summer is coming, the aroma of expectation is often sweeter than the warmth at the season's height.
-I took advantage of the promising and beautiful day by staring at a database with Julie from accounts, unironically saying things like
+I took full advantage of the beautiful day by staring at a database with Julie from accounts, unironically saying things like

 Julie would nod like a prick.
 So I left.
-There's no better place to escape the city than the square in the centre that badly masks the grey with a patch of green.
-And there she was, the centrepiece to this love story, sitting on the wall like a lonely flower.
-I sat down at a distance too close to her for a stranger, but too far from her for a friend.
+There's no better place to escape the city than the square in the centre that badly masks grey with a patch of green.
+On the wall sat the centrepiece to this love story, like a lonely flower.
+I sat down at a distance too close for a stranger, but too far for a friend.

-“I was in love with you, you know.”
-She continued to stare at the ground, as I nervously ran my fingers in between each other, not knowing where they should settle at a time like this.
-It had been around two years since I had last seen her, so I was nervous.
-I started uneloquently blurting out sentences like a donkey with stage fright.
+She continued to stare at the ground, as I nervously ran my fingers between each other, not knowing where they should settle at a time like this.
+It had been around two years since I had last seen her.
+I nervously blurted noises like a donkey with stage fright.

-“I've seen you.
 I've seen how sad you are on twitter.
 I always thought we could have been sad together.
-Or we could have been happy like you are on Instagram.
-Have you noticed that I like your pictures sometimes?”
+Or we could be happy like you are on Instagram.

-I looked up, to hear what she had to say about all this madness.
+The tourists and pigeons that were everywhere weren't constrained by a lunch break.
+They ambled around, avoiding each other, aimlessly searching for food.
+I looked up, to hear what she had to say about my madness.
 But she wasn't there.
 Because she never was.
 And neither was I. Because I was on the way back to my desk.